hejsekvojtech/hackintosh/README.md

 ### Drivers

 * Removed
-   - Everything except 'OpenRuntime.efi' - _We don't need the rest at all (legacy or Intel specific drivers that might break the EFI for AMD systems)_
+   - Everything except 'OpenRuntime.efi' and 'OpenCanopy.efi' - _We don't need the rest at all (legacy or Intel specific drivers that might break the EFI for AMD systems)_

 * Added
    - [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi) - Required to be able to see HFS volumes